envisioning/vocab/src/content/gan-generative-adversarial-network.md

 - 0.85
 - 0.835
 - 0.82
-slug: gan
+slug: gan-generative-adversarial-network
 summary: Class of AI algorithms used in unsupervised ML, implemented by a system of two neural networks contesting with each other in a game.
 title: GAN (Generative Adversarial Network)
 ---